Disney World’s Haunted Mansion finally adds fan-favorite character from Disneyland ride

 The animatronic character had first appeared in Disneyland’s Haunted Mansion in 1969, appearing as a ghost whose head would periodically vanish from his shoulders and appear in a hatbox held in his left hand.
 But the character was removed shortly after its debut due to technical issues.

-Then, in 2015, Disneyworld brought the Hatbox Ghost back to the Haunted Mansion, having recognized the continuing popularity of the character even in his long absence.
+Then, in 2015, Disneyland brought the Hatbox Ghost back to the Haunted Mansion, having recognized the continuing popularity of the character even in his long absence.

 “Although brief, his presence sparked a decades-long following, and this reclusive resident of the Haunted Mansion was never forgotten,” reads a 2015 entry from the Disney Parks Blog.